PennLINC/spatiotemp_dev_plasticity/index.md

 - *Low motion*: Findings were assessed in a low motion sample of N = 690 participants with a relative mean RMS < 0.075
 - *Psychiatry exclusions*: Findings were assessed in a sample that excluded participants with current psychotropic medication use or a history of psychiatric hospitalization
 - *Vascular control*: All fluctuation amplitude models were re-fit while controlling for regional cerebral blood flow (quantified with ASL)
-- *T2 signal control*: All fluctuation amplitude models were re-fit while controlling for regional BOLD signal level (T2*) during the fMRI scan.
-Regional T2* was quantified with [sensitivity_analyses/parcellated_meanT2star.R](https://github.com/PennLINC/spatiotemp_dev_plasticity/blob/main/sensitivity_analyses/parcellated_meanT2star.R)
+- *T2 signal control*: All fluctuation amplitude models were re-fit while controlling for regional BOLD signal level (T2*) during the fMRI scan as quantified with [sensitivity_analyses/parcellated_meanT2star.R](https://github.com/PennLINC/spatiotemp_dev_plasticity/blob/main/sensitivity_analyses/parcellated_meanT2star.R)
 - *Normalization*: Developmental GAMs were run with mean normalized fluctuation amplitude as the dependent variable
 - *Atlas*: Results were reproduced using the Schaefer 400 atlas